 Focusing on WordPress

-I was given the opportunity to join Automattic (a fully remote company) and it seemed a fitting change of pace, a chance to focus on the project, community I had grown to care so deeply about.
+I was given the opportunity to join Automattic (a fully remote company), and it seemed a fitting change of pace, a chance to focus on the project, and a community I had grown to care so deeply about.
 I began focusing on themes, specifically theme experience.
-Then I moved into being donated full time to the WordPress.org project.
+Then I moved into donated full-time to the WordPress.org project.